Categories: Dead Key FOBS

 If a key hole is visible, simply insert the mechanical key and turn and you’re in.

 However, also in 2020, Mazda introduced a new door handle in the the Mazda3 and CX-30 models.
+This change has moved to the CX-50 and CX-90 by 2025.
 In these models, the key hole can be seen only when the door handle is pulled to the open position.
 It may be awkward to reach and drivers with large hands may have difficulty, but the mechanical key must be inserted into the key hole while the door handle is pulled open.
 See the image to the right.

 Once inserted, turn the key to the right.
 Return the key to the original position and remove it.
 Release the handle and pull it open again and you’ll be inside the car.